moisestech/tf-js-dog-cat-classifier/HOWTO.md

   ```

 - **Transitions:**
-  - Events that can trigger our app to move from one state to another.
+  i.
+Events that can trigger our app to move from one state to another.
 Our simple app only needs one type of event, `next`.

   - Each state’s `on.next` value is the name of the state that the app will transition to whenever the `next` event is fired while the app is in that state.

   - Every time an event is fired, it will go through the reducer, causing a new state to be returned based on the rules determined by the mapping.

   - Having a stateMachine will allow the app to deligate the state of the app to this object instead of having boolean logic inside of the app.

 ```javascript